 With regard to gender the survey is already showing up some interesting findings.
-The experience of the men and women was reasonably similar in many respects (men represented just over 50% of the 2014 graduates surveyed.
-In the 2014 survey it was evident that men were more likely to be employed on a permanent or open-ended contract on a full-time basis than women.
-Furthermore, when the four years of surveys are combined women who did not work in architecture were more likely to state that they were prevented from working in architecture as a result of a 'lack of confidence' compared to men regardless of when they graduated.
-Men were more likely to report a lack of employment opportunities as a more significant barrier to architectural employment.
+The experience of the men and women was reasonably similar in many respects (men represented just 50% of the 2015 graduates surveyed.
+In the 2015 survey it was evident that men were more likely to be employed on a permanent or open ended contract on a full-time basis than women.
+Furthermore, when the five years of surveys are combined women who did not work in architecture were more likely to state that they were prevented from working in architecture as a result of a 'lack of confidence' compared to men regardless of when they graduated.
 Therefore, gender may already be impacting on female respondents even at this early stage in their career.